raphaellueckl/inschpektor/readme.md

 ### Features

-For the features, head over to my medium article: https://medium.com/@codepleb4/inschpektor-the-new-peer-manager-for-your-node-ae4f5b6283d9
+For the features, head over to my medium article: <coming soon>

 ### Installation